zigbee-alliance/distributed-compliance-ledger/docs/advanced/running-observer-node.md

     * Open `26656` (p2p) and `26657` (RPC) ports (Only needed for Ubuntu).
         * `sudo ufw allow 26656/tcp`
         * `sudo ufw allow 26657/tcp`
-    * Edit `dcld.service` (Only needed for Ubuntu).
+    * Edit `cosmovisor.service` (Only needed for Ubuntu).
         * Replace `ubuntu` with a user name you want to start service on behalf
     * Copy service configuration.
 (Only needed for Ubuntu).
-        * `cp dcld.service /etc/systemd/system/`
+        * `cp cosmovisor.service /etc/systemd/system/`

-4. Start the local observer node
+5. Start the local observer node
-   * Enable the service: `sudo systemctl enable dcld`
+   * Enable the service: `sudo systemctl enable cosmovisor`
-   * Start node: `sudo systemctl start dcld`
+   * Start node: `sudo systemctl start cosmovisor`
-   * For testing purpose the node can be started in CLI mode: `dcld start` (instead of two previous `systemctl` commands).
+   * For testing purpose the node process can be started directly: `./dcld start` (instead of two previous `systemctl` commands using `cosmovisor` service).
    Service mode is recommended for demo and production environment.

+   * Add the following line to the end of `$HOME/.profile` file:
+      * `export PATH=$PATH:$HOME/.dcl/cosmovisor/current/bin`
+   * Execute the following command to apply the updated PATH immediately:
+      * `source $HOME/.profile`

-   You should see it trying to get all the blocks from the testnet. (p.s.
+   You should see the node trying to get all the blocks from the testnet. (p.s.
 It can take upto 12+ hrs for all the transactions to be downloaded depending on network speed)

-5. Check the observer node is running and getting all the transactions:
+6. Check the observer node is running and getting all the transactions:

     * Get the node status: `dcld status --node tcp://localhost:26657`.
     * Make sure that `result.sync_info.latest_block_height` is increasing over the time (once in about 5 sec).
 When you see the `catching_up` as `true` that signifies that the node is still downloading all the transactions.
 Once it has fully synced this will value will turn to `false`
        Expected output format:
         ```json
             {
               "node_info": {
                 "protocol_version": {
                   "p2p": "7",